 When someone says, ‘I don’t like having my photo taken.’
-What they are really saying is ‘I don’t want you to take an unflattering photos of me, tag me in them and put them on Facebook!’
+What they are really saying is ‘I don’t want you to take an unflattering portrait of me, tag me and put them on Facebook!’

 So, if your friends are threatening to take out a restraining order out on you, if you come near them with a camera, you perhaps need to get to grips with your camera angles.
 Getting the angle right is an essential part of getting great looking portraits.